September Is Sports Eye Safety Month!

 - Use batting helmets with polycarbonate face shields for baseball.

-- If you wear prescription eyewear, speak with DR. Barry Farkas about fitting you for prescription protective eyewear.
+- If you wear prescription eyewear, speak with Dr. Susan Resnick about fitting you for prescription protective eyewear.

 - Sports eye protection should be comfortably padded along the brow and bridge of the nose, to prevent the eye guards from cutting into the skin.

 - Try on protective eyewear to assess whether it’s the right fit and size for you and adjust the straps as needed.
 For athletic children who are still growing, make sure that last-year’s pair still fits before the new sports season begins.
-Consult DR. Barry Farkas to determine whether the comfort and safety levels are adequate.
+Consult Dr. Susan Resnick to determine whether the comfort and safety levels are adequate.

 - Keep in mind that regular glasses don't provide nearly enough eye protection when playing sports.